dedmari/fintech-mlops/README.md

 - [Kubeflow v1.0](https://v1-0-branch.kubeflow.org/docs/started/getting-started/)

 ## Create a storage class (if not already) for Trident
-This storage class will be used to create Persistent Volume Claims (PVCs)
+This storage class will be used to create Persistent Volume Claims (PVCs) and store persistent data.

+ - create storage class
+	`kubectl create `

 ## Install Jenkins with required plugins
 We are using Jenkins for CI/CD.
 To install Jenkins on the same Kubernetes (K8s) cluster as that of Kubeflow, follow the steps mentioned underneath: